muratk5n/thirdwave/en/README.md

 Looking at the [sunshine
 map](https://pbs.twimg.com/media/FCtre5sWEAgFFp9?format=png&name=small)
 for Africa again, the four countries with maximum sunshine are Libya, Egypt, Chad, Sudan.
 All had lots of unrest recently..
-In the South Angola, Namibia, Tanzania.
+In the South, Angola, Namibia, Tanzania.

 ---